If you're looking for an excellent mountain hike close to Canmore that doesn't take all…

 The Fullerton Loop hike is a great year-round choice that is only 10 minutes from Bragg Creek.
-On the day we did it, we were actually trying to do the Sugar Momma hike but missed that turnoff by 100 metres.
+On the day we did it, we were actually trying to do the Sugar Momma hike but missed that turnoff by 100 m.
 Fortunately the Fullerton Loop is an excellent alternative.

 John and I have passed the turnoff to the Bill Allen parking lot (where the trailhead is located) at least 20 times and had never given it more than a quick glance.

-On the day we did it we were looking for Sugar Momma – as it was supposedly a mellow hike that wasn’t going to take the whole day.
+On the day we did it we were looking for Sugar Mama – as it was supposedly a mellow hike that wasn’t going to take the whole day.
 I had never heard of the Fullerton Loop so that was serendipity at work.